panda3d/panda3d-docs/tools/model-export/converting-from-maya.rst

 Using the Graphical Front-End (old)
 -----------------------------------

-As of Panda3D 1.0.4, there is a graphical front-end to maya2egg.
+There is also a graphical front-end to maya2egg.
 To run the graphical Maya exporter, drag MayaPandaTool.mel from the panda plugins directory into the Maya workspace.

 |MayaPandaToolLoad.png|